 In 1998, the Company bid for and won the 12 year contract from the BBC to build and operate its digital terrestrial television transmission network (the "BBC Digital Transmission Contract").
-This contract provides for approximately (Pounds)10.5 million (\$17.5 million) of revenue per year (assuming the BBC commits to the full DTT roll-out contemplated by the BBC Digital Transmission Contract) during the 12 year period, with service credits repayable for performance below agreed thresholds.
+This contract provides for approximately (Pounds)10.5 million (\$17.6 million) of revenue per year (assuming the BBC commits to the full DTT roll-out contemplated by the BBC Digital Transmission Contract) during the 12 year period, with service credits repayable for performance below agreed thresholds.
 There is a termination provision during the three-month period following the fifth anniversary of the Company's commencement of digital terrestrial transmission services for the BBC exercisable by the BBC but only if the BBC's Board of Governors determines, in its sole discretion, that DTT in the United Kingdom does not have sufficient viewership to justify continued DTT broadcasts.
 Under this provision, the BBC will pay the Company a termination fee in cash that substantially recovers the Company's capital investment in the network, and any residual ongoing operating costs and liabilities.
-Like the BBC Analog Transmission Contract, the contract is terminable upon the occurrence of certain change of control events (as defined in the BBC Digital Transmission Contract).
+Like the BBC Analog Transmission Contract, the contract is terminable in certain circumstances involving the acquisition by third parties of control of CTI.